-- The water temperature (Figure 1) ranged from a minimum of 8.52 °C to a maximum of 25.19 °C, with temperature decreasing throughout the deployment period. - While there appears to be little correlation with stage, there is far less diurnal variation during periods of increased stage, presumably due to precipitation, cloud cover and lower daytime ambient air temperatures. - As fouling and instrument drift were negligible, no data corrections are made for temperature.
+- The water temperature (Figure 1) ranged from a minimum of 0.81 °C to a maximum of 7.19 °C, with temperature decreasing throughout the deployment period. - While there appears to be little correlation with stage, there is far less diurnal variation during periods of increased stage, presumably due to precipitation, cloud cover and lower daytime ambient air temperatures. - As fouling and instrument drift were negligible, no data corrections are made for temperature.

-- Throughout the deployment period pH values (Figure 2) ranged from a minimum of 4.84 to a maximum of 6.07 with all the values falling below the recommended range (6.5 - 9.0) for the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life. - The background pH of this stream is normally lower than the lower limit of the recommended range. - There appears to be an inverse correlation with discharge. - As fouling and instrument drift were negligible, no data corrections are made for pH.
+- Throughout the deployment period pH values (Figure 2) ranged from a minimum of 4.82 to a maximum of 5.31 with all the values falling below the recommended range (6.5 - 9.0) for the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life. - The background pH of this stream is normally lower than the lower limit of the recommended range. - The QA/QC protocol revealed a slight increase of 8 % in pH over the 35 day deployment period.
+This change was due to fouling and instrument drift.
+Accordingly, the correction factor has been applied to the raw data.

-- The specific conductivity (Figure 3) ranged from a minimum of 16.2 $\mu\text{S}/\text{cm}$ to a maximum of 22.6 $\mu\text{S}/\text{cm}$ over the deployment period. - There appears to be some correlation between specific conductivity and the beginning of the rising leg of each stage increase, suggesting that these changes were triggered by precipitation events and the onset of runoff. - As fouling and instrument drift were negligible, no data corrections are made to the raw data.
+- The specific conductivity (Figure 3) ranged from a minimum of 10.2 $\mu\text{S}/\text{cm}$ to a maximum of 11.2 $\mu\text{S}/\text{cm}$ over the deployment period. - There appears to be some correlation between specific conductivity and the beginning of the rising leg of each stage increase, suggesting that these changes were triggered by precipitation events and the onset of runoff. - As fouling and instrument drift were negligible, no data corrections are made to the raw data.
+However, it should be noted that there continues to be a significant discrepancy between Field data and laboratory calibration data.
+This difference will be further investigated.

-- The dissolved oxygen (Figure 4) values ranged from a minimum of 7.12 mg/L to a maximum of 10.60 mg/L over the deployment period.
-With the percent saturation ranging between 79.2 and 106.8. - Dissolved oxygen (mg/L) is generally inversely proportional to water temperature. - For most of the deployment period dissolved oxygen values fell below the upper limit recommended by CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life (cold water/other life stages - above 6.5 mg/L; cold water/early life stages - above 9.5 mg/L). - Lower dissolved oxygen values are considered to be solely a function of the naturally warmer water temperatures. - The QA/QC protocol revealed a slight increase of 4.0 % in dissolved oxygen (% Sat) over the 55 day deployment period.
+- The dissolved oxygen (Figure 4) values ranged from a minimum of 11.65 mg/L to a maximum of 13.52 mg/L over the deployment period.
+With the percent saturation ranging between 93.5 and 102.8. - Dissolved oxygen (mg/L) is generally inversely proportional to water temperature. - For the entire deployment period dissolved oxygen values fell above the upper limit recommended by CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life (cold water/other life stages - above 6.5 mg/L; cold water/early life stages - above 9.5 mg/L). - Lower dissolved oxygen values are considered to be solely a function of the naturally warmer water temperatures. - The QA/QC protocol revealed a slight increase of 2.6 % in dissolved oxygen (% Sat) over the 35 day deployment period.
 The majority of this change was due to instrument drift.
 Accordingly, the correction factor has been applied to the raw data. - Based upon the fact that Dissolved Oxygen % Saturation had minimal drift, we can be confident that the Dissolved Oxygen mg/L values are accurate.

-- The turbidity values (Figure 5) ranged from a minimum of 0.0 NTU to a maximum of 37.8 NTU. - During this deployment period, an effort was made to place the instrument away from the plunge pool and the influences of turbulent water. - Turbidity values were zero when stage is minimal. - During higher flows turbidity values while recorded remained insignificant. - Turbidity values have been unusual in this stream and will be the subject of further investigation. - As there was minimal fouling or instrument drift, total error was negligible, thus no correction factor is applied to the raw turbidity data.
+- The turbidity values (Figure 5) ranged from a minimum of 0.0 NTU to a maximum of 16.9 NTU. - During this deployment period, an effort was made to place the instrument away from the plunge pool and the influences of turbulent water. - The individual spikes in turbidity are insignificant short term events when natural stream debris passed near the sensor.
+The events occur during the rising leg of the hydrograph, presumably resultant from precipitation events. - Turbidity values have been unusual in this stream and will be the subject of further investigation. - As there was minimal fouling or instrument drift, total error was negligible, thus no correction factor is applied to the raw turbidity data.